Lea esta hoja informativa en español

 - Areas of Future Viral Load Research

-HIV attacks immune system cells called CD4 cells.
+HIV attacks immune system cells called CD4 cells (also known as T cells).
 HIV enters these cells and turns them into virus factories that produce thousands of copies of HIV.
-As the virus grows, it damages or kills CD4 cells, weakening your immune system.
+As the virus grows, this increase in the number of virus copies damages or kills CD4 cells, weakening your immune system.

 Viral load is the amount of HIV (number of viruses or copies) in your bloodstream.
 The higher the amount of HIV, the more your immune system becomes damaged.

-In addition to being good for your health, having an undetectable viral load can also drastically reduce the chances that you can pass HIV on to sexual partners.
+In addition to being good for your health, having an undetectable viral load (which, in the case of U=U, means below 200 copies) while on HIV treatment reduces your chance of passing HIV to sexual partners to zero.
 Recent studies have looked at couples in which one partner is HIV-negative and the other partner is living with HIV and has an undetectable viral load while on HIV treatment.
-When researchers followed these couples over time, they found that none of the HIV-negative partners acquired HIV through sexual relations with their HIV+ partners.
+When researchers followed these couples over time, they found that none of the HIV-negative participants acquired HIV through sexual relations with their partners.

 Click above to view or download this fact sheet as a PDF slide presentation